GreatnessGrace/GreatnessGrace/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working as a full stack developer at CDAC Mohali.
+- 🔭 I'm currently working as a Full Stack Developer at CDAC Mohali.

 ## Tech Stack
 <p align="center">